Bicycle lift: Bicycle escalator

 A bike escalator (bike travelator, bike conveyor belt) is a very narrow escalator meant to take the wheels of a bicycle.
 They are frequently used in subway stations in Japan and South Korea.
 They run alongside stairs with the cyclist walking beside the bike holding the brakes on.
 The front brake must be released as the bike leaves the travelator, especially if it immediately has to turn a corner.

 They may be made to adapt their speed to the walking pace of the cyclist and take all diameters and widths of bicycle wheels.
 They may have brushes on the sides to prevent the bicycle from leaving the escalator too quickly and rolling away from the cyclist.
 They are somewhat harder to use with bicycle without handbrakes (that is, with back-pedal brakes) as the user has to support more of the bicycle's weight.

 Apart from being powered, they are similar to bike gutters (also called wheel gutters), U-shaped channels fastened at the sides of stairways, and may be installed to replace them.
 An upwards escalator may be paired with a downwards unpowered channel lined with brushes.

 They are frequently used in subway stations in Japan and South Korea.
-They are also common in Holland and are used in France.
+They are also common in The Netherlands and are used in France.